- See a full list of publications

 - Explore connections, collaborators, related work and more

-Liam joined the Department of Politics at York in October 2010, after completing his PhD at the University of Birmingham.
+Liam joined the Department of Politics and International Relations at York in October 2010, after completing his PhD at the University of Birmingham.
 Liam has previously spent time as a Visiting Scholar at American University, Washington DC, and as a Research Scholar at the American Political Science Association Centennial Centre, Washington DC.

 In 2013 Liam was awarded the Elsevier / US-UK Fulbright Commission UK Young Researcher Award (Social Science).
 Further information about the Award is available through the Elsevier webpage, and in an accompanying video-clip.

 There are two main strands to my research and engagement.

 First, I have a long-standing interest in global governance, with a particular focus on the operational practice of the World Bank and IMF.
 In this area, I explore both the drivers of policy change, and distributional consequences of particular interventions.